Gavin-Persad/predictions/plan.md

 - errors showing in console when going to my pedictions, enter scores page due to adding lavery cup selections -
 - page flickers and needs refresh when draw second round of cup.
 Loop issue in the perform draw function.This rerendering is causing lots of rest api calls this could become a big issue.
+-
+- Profile Settings - Delete account button needs to be added back

 24. Prepare for beta testing